 Currently, politicians and many other actors are interested in monitoring the electoral activities re campaigns and striving to retain or capture various electoral positions such as MCA, MP, Governor and Senator among others.
 There is a likelihood that less attention will be available towards other processes including planning and budgeting.

-According to Parliamentary Budget Office, there are other factors which have an impact of Kenya’s budget.
+According to Parliamentary Budget Office, there are other factors which have an impact of Kenya national budget.
 First, the high political tensions which are always experienced in Kenya every five years which has an effect of dampening economic activities across the nation and of course Covid-19 which has be-deviled mankind since the beginning of 2020.
 It is now two years the world has been living under a pandemic which threatens to wipe humanity from the surface of the earth.

 Covid still remains a threat to life and the world economy.
 Millions of people around the world have lost their jobs, Kenya is not an exception.
 The political campaigns in Kenya are putting the lives of people in danger because these activities are competitions to see who fills the largest stadia in a show of mighty.
 During the campaign rallies Covid-19 protocols such as social distancing and wearing of face masks is not strictly adhered to.
 Hence putting millions of people’s lives in danger.